Higher order Goh conditions for singular extremals of corank 1: Expansion of the end-point map

 \section{Expansion of the end-point map}

 In this section we expand the end-point map and we compute its $n$th order term.
 The computations use the language of chronological calculus for non-autonomous vector fields.
-A detailed introduction to this formalism can be found in \cite[Chapter 20]{AgrSac}.
+A detailed introduction to this formalism can be found in \cite[{ Chapter 2}]{AgrSac}. { A different approach to the Taylor expansion of the end-point map in Lie groups using adapted coordinates is given in \cite{JozB21}.}

 Let $M$ be a manifold with dimension $m=\mathrm{dim}(M)$.
 Since our analysis is local, we shall without loss of generality identify $M$ with $\R^m$.
-So $M$-valued maps will be in fact $\R^m$-valued, fitting the framework of Section ~\ref{sec:one}.
+So $M$-valued maps will be in fact $\R^m$-valued, fitting the framework of Section~\ref{sec:one}.

 For vector fields $f_1,\.,f_d\in$ Vec$(M)$ and $u\in X $, we define the time-dependent vector field $f_{u(t)}=\sum_{i=1}^d u_i(t)f_i$.
-For a fixed initial point $q\in M$, the end-point map $F_{q}:X \to M$, is defined as
+For a fixed initial point $q\in M$, the end-point map $F_{q}:X \to M$ is defined as

 Here, $\eexp\int_0^1f_{u(t)}dt$ denotes the right exponential of a time-dependent vector field.
 As explained in \cite[Chapter 20]{AgrSac}, points of $M$, vector fields, and diffeomorphisms of $M$ are identified with operators on $C^\infty(M)$.
 In this formalism, $\odot$ stands for a composition of operators.